zweatshirt/bible_project/readme.md

 6. Ability to bookmark verses.
 7. A standalone Strong's Concordance

 ## What is finished:
-Much of the backend work is done.
-Everything is put cleanly into data structures (mostly nested dicts) and a JSON file.
+Two dictionary datasets:
+1. A dictionary that allows quick accessing to all books of the bible by book, chapter, verse
+2. A dictionary of all words in the bible, with (most) definitions successfully mapped, all verses where that word appears, the total occurences of the word, and the total occurences of the Strongs.
+- These dictionaries are designed to interact with one another.

 ## Work to be finished: